chphr/christoph-rieger/_posts/2023-09-17-VSC-TailwindCSS.md

 ---
 layout: post
-title: Boost Your Efficiency - 4 Must-Have TailwindCSS VSCode Extensions
+title: Boost Your Efficiency - 4 Must-Have VSCode Extensions for TailwindCSS
-blogtitle: Boost Your Efficiency - 4 Must-Have TailwindCSS VSCode Extensions
+blogtitle: Boost Your Efficiency - 4 Must-Have VSCode Extensions for TailwindCSS
 gist: Are you using Visual Studio Code and Tailwind?
 Check out x extensions to boost your productivity
 author: Christoph
 category: tailwind